-The Alaskan developing company is the oldest operating brewery in Alaska, with their amber beer being their most popular brand.
-They produce 2 other brand names too, pale ale and Alaskan frontier amber.
-Alaskan developing is what you desire if you enjoy fresh amber beer.
+The Alaskan brewing company is the oldest operating brewery in Alaska, with their amber beer being their most popular brand.
+They produce other beers too, pale ale and Alaskan frontier amber.
+The Alaskan brew is what you have got to have if you enjoy fresh amber beer.

-As you might currently understand, brewing beer in Alaska is very hard to do.
-The coastal neighborhood of Juneau does not have road connections to the lower 48 states, so everything arrives and leaves by water or air, with weather always having the final say.
+As you might imagine, brewing beer in Alaska is very hard to do.
+The coastal neighborhood of Juneau does not have road connections to the lower 48 states, so everything arrives and leaves by water or air, with weather always having the final say

 In 1986, the Alaskan brewing business ended up being the 67th brewery to operate in the United States and the only one to operate in Alaska.
 Since that time, Alaskan brewery has received more than 30 major medals and awards, consisting of the very best beer in the country award throughout the 1988 Great American Beer Festival.